← Back to Blog

 Mistake 4: Sending Patient Data in Tags (HIPAA Violation)

-Some agencies put patient names or diagnoses in conversion tags.
-This violates HIPAA and Google's terms.
-Don't do it.
-Keep patient data on your servers only.
+Some agencies put patient names, diagnoses, or condition keywords in conversion tags.
+This violates HIPAA and Google's terms simultaneously.
+Patient data stays on your servers.
+Period.

 Expected Timeline